nethesis/fpp/README.md

 The server exposes the following APIs:

 - `/ping`: GET, just test if the service is online

 - `/metrics`: GET, return metrics in Prometheus format

-- `/register`: POST, register a iOS device.
+- `/register`: POST, register a device.
 Both the device token and the topic must be a string of 64 hex characters.
   If device token and topic are valid, the server will save the token associated to the given topic.
   Token/topic association will expire after 356 days: applications must be opened at least once every 6 months to keep receiving notifications.